 The gathering foot simply does the job of gathering as you sew.
 It replaces the regular presser foot and gathers up the fabric in one motion.
 Set your stitch length on a long setting (4.0), and don’t forget to practice before you leap into sewing with a new gadget.
 The gathering foot will gather beautifully and do the job with one line of stitching which saves time.

 The ruffler replaces the presser foot and has gauges and settings for the required size and distance between ruffles or pleats.
 It will take some practice to get used to setting the ruffler in place and choosing the right notches on the settings.

-Once you are up and running with this foot in place the outcome will be very professional ruffles and gathers.
-The different settings take you through the different sizes from gathers to small tucks and finally to pleats.
+Once you are up and running with this foot in place, the outcome will be very professional ruffles and gathers.
+The different settings take you through the different sizes, from gathers to small tucks and finally to pleats.

 Gathering Fabric - In Conclusion

 Why not try all the gathering fabric methods and put the swatches into a scrapbook where you can refer to the one that suits the fabric you choose.
 Keeping notes about the gathering stitch you learned and how to gather fabric makes a useful reference for the future.